 When 9-1-1 was originally established in Ouachita Parish, approximately 40% of the residents had rural route addresses.
 As you know may know, rural route addresses do not give any location indication.
 It was the task of the 9-1-1 Communications District to readdress these areas with municipal style addresses to facilitate emergency response.

-If you are establishing a new business or residence outside the city limits of Monroe or West Monroe you will need to obtain an address for that structure.
+If you are establishing a new business or residence inside of Ouachita parish you will need to obtain an address for that structure.
 Once you have decided how the structure is to be situated on the parcel you have acquired you then call 318-387-2593 and describe how your land will be developed.
 It is very important to describe what future plans you may have for the property in order to consider future addressing needs.

 As part of the addressing process we may need to have you mark the locations of the driveway and structure center to accurately depict your site plan.
 To obtain this information we will visit the site and collect Geographic Position Points in order to make an accurate address assignment.